hoon-ock/AgentD/README.md

 - `5. refinement.ipynb` – SMILES refinement
 - `6. generation.ipynb` – Protein-ligand 3D structure generation

-You can run these notebooks step-by-step to see how to use the package for various drug discovery tasks.
+You can run these notebooks step-by-step to see how to use the agent for various drug discovery tasks.

 ---